zsmoore/ai-blog-ingestion-template/README.md

 - `Date` - Publish date - Date
 - `Published` - Whether or not to show the blog - Checkbox
 - `Description` - Description of blog post - rich text

+Make sure to add the connection to your notion api settings for your db page.